In this article:

 How it works:

-5. If entered correctly, access will be granted and you'll be handed back to LawVu
+If entered correctly, access will be granted, and you'll be handed back to LawVu.

-If this does not work, please contact your organization's IT Administrator/Team to request access to LawVu via Single Sign-On.
+NOTE: If this does not work, don't hesitate to get in touch with your organization's IT Administrator/Team to request access to LawVu via Single Sign-On.

 Accounts WITHOUT Single Sign-On (SSO)